Ask Chuck: A Lesson in Stewardship From Tim Tebow

 But as for you, continue in what you have learned and have firmly believed, knowing from whom you learned it and how from childhood you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus.
 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.

-In a blog post, Tim wrote that his life changed when he shifted focus from himself onto things that really matter.
-Society stresses fame, fortune, and power, but the abundant life is not found in that arena.
+In a blog post, Tim wrote that his life changed when he shifted focus from himself to things that really matter.
+Society stresses fame, fortune, and power, but abundant life is not found in that arena.
 He defines success as “the difference you can make in someone else’s life.”

 When we succeed, we get to earn more, move up, take vacations, and reap the fruits of our efforts, but when we strive for eternal significance, we become compelled to share and give back.
 When we succeed, we impact our individual lives, but when we are significant, we impact others.
 To transcend business success into eternal significance, you have to take your gifts, find a need and meet it.
 Achieving significance means we go beyond gaining financial comfort and we strive to serve others.